qgis/QGIS-Documentation/readme.rst

  cd QGIS-Documentation
  scripts/pre_translate.sh

-Translators translate their i18n files using tools like linguist
+Translators now can translate their local i18n files using tools like linguist or via a website.

+Another option is to download a .po file from Github, translate it and sent it back to a language maintainer.

 Run 'post_translate.sh' script to build all translated pdf and html files::